JANurlan12/JANurlan12/README.md

 - An updated version of the travel website
 - Improved structure and responsiveness
 - Focused on clean layout and visual hierarchy
+- 📸 Screenshots included to demonstrate layout and features

 ---

 ### 💻 [Laptop Review Home Page](https://github.com/JANurlan12/Laptop-Review-Home-Page)
 - A homepage design for a laptop review site
-- Practice project for modern layouts
-- HTML & CSS focused
+- HTML & CSS focused project
+- Practiced layout building and component structuring
+- 📸 Contains visual previews (images) of the design

 ---